CSRG-Group/dcs-notes.github.io/part6.md

 In Java, the `Throwable` class is a superclass of both the `Exception` and the `Error` classes.
 There is an important distinction to make between the two (Java specification):
 1. An `Error` is a subclass of `Throwable` that indicates a serious problem that a reasonable application _should not try_ to catch.
 2. The `Exception` class and its subclasses are a form of `Throwable` that indicates conditions that a resonable application _might want_ to catch.

-Moreover, there are two forms of `Exception`:
-- Checked exceptions
-- Unchecked exceptions

 ## How do you use exceptions?
 (The `try-catch` statement)
 In order to make your code throw exceptions, you must use a `try-catch` statement.
 They take the following form: